lzzparis/artist-hunter/README.md

 A Thinkful React/Redux capstone project by Lizzie Paris

 ## User stories
-* As a user, I can search for an artist using the TasteKid API
+* As a user, I can search for an artist using the Spotify API
 * As a user, I can review the results and listen to song snippets using the Spotify Play button

+If time permits:
 * As a user, I can log into my Spotify account.
 * As a user, I can follow a recommended artist